voostindie/obsidian-md-filter/README.md

     - `[[Link to other page#Reference]]` becomes `Link to other page > Reference`
 - Replaces transclusions with IA Writer block syntax
     - `![[File to include]]` becomes `/path/to/File to include.extension`
+- Strips all Emoji's from the content, if enabled (see Settings below)
+    - `👨🏻‍💻 Foo bar` becomes `Foo bar`

 In case the document being previewed is not in an Obsidian vault, this processor does nothing.